Aaron-AALG/uwVIKOR/README.rst

 Optimization in Python
 ======================

 This library uses the `minimize <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_ function of the scipy.optimize module to carry out the optimization problems.
-In particular, :math:`Q^L` and :math:`Q^U` are obtained one by one, thus we can apply the **SLSQP** method.
+In particular, Q_L and Q_U are obtained one by one, thus we can apply the **SLSQP** method.